 The School of Music at the University of Wisconsin–Madison offers a range of opportunities for students to expand their talent, interest, and knowledge about music and music education.
 Students may choose to pursue a degree or a certificate, taking music classes taught by engaging faculty with diverse experiences and exceptional talent.
 The School of Music is housed within the College of Letters and Science and offers the following degrees: Bachelor of Music (BM), Bachelor of Arts (BA), or Bachelor of Science (BS).
 A music audition and application are required.
 Music Education is a program offered jointly by the School of Music and the School of Education.
 Students must first audition and be accepted to the School of Music as a music major and will complete teaching certification requirements through the School of Education.

 When applying to the university as a whole, students must indicate a music major on their application.
 Students are encouraged to discuss their experience and interest in music in their essay.
 We encourage letters of recommendation that focus on a student’s academic strengths as well as talent.
 Admission to the School of Music is contingent upon admission to the university.
-Students may apply concurrently and are encouraged to apply in Early Action (freshmen) or Priority Decision (transfer).
+Students may apply concurrently and are encouraged to apply in Early Action (first-year) or Priority Decision (transfer).
 Musical talent is certainly a consideration in admission decisions but is considered along with academic strength and preparation.

 Find more information on the School of Music website.